Oliver Baumann: TSG Hoffenheim

 On 14 May 2014, Baumann joined TSG Hoffenheim on a four-year contract deal.
 He became Hoffenheim's starting goalkeeper ever since, and team captain in 2022 following the retirement of Benjamin Hübner.
 In the 2023–24 season, he achieved the most saves in Bundesliga in 157 occasions.
 In August 2025, he extended his contract with the club until 2026.
+On 21 November 2025, Baumann became the 14th player in Bundesliga history since 1963 to reach 500 appearances after starting against Mainz.

 International career

 Baumann made at least one appearance for each of the nation's youth sides from under-18 to under-21 level.
 His only Germany under-18 appearance came in a 3–2 friendly defeat to the Republic of Ireland in 2007.
 Four of his seven under-19 matches were qualifiers for the 2009 European Under-19 Championships, but despite his two clean sheets in the elite round, Germany failed to progress.

 After making two appearances for Germany's under-20 side, against Switzerland and Italy, he made the step up to under-21 level.
 He played once in qualifying for the 2011 European Championships, three times in 2013 qualifying, and once in the 2013 finals, as well as four friendlies.

 Baumann was called up to Germany's squad for UEFA Nations League matches against Spain and Switzerland in September 2020, and named in the squad for UEFA Euro 2024 on home soil, but did not play.
 He finally made his senior debut on 14 October 2024, in the starting eleven for a 2024–25 UEFA Nations League A match against the Netherlands at the Allianz Arena, and kept a clean sheet in Germany's 1–0 victory.
+On 21 May 2026, he was selected in Germany’s 26-man squad for the 2026 FIFA World Cup, where he didn’t make an appearance for the entire duration of the tournament until Germany‘s defeat to Paraguay in the Round of 32.